Thyroid Cancer: Specialists, Diagnosis And Treatment

 • Graduated from the National University of Singapore in 2005.

-• Obtained Membership of the Royal College of Physician (United Kingdom) in 2007.
+• Obtained Membership of the Royal College of Physicians (United Kingdom) in 2007.

 • Awarded ASEAN Scholarship (1998-2000) and KUOK Foundation Scholarship (2000-2005).

-• Awarded prestigious AMDA Academic Medicine Development Award (AMDA) (2014-2015) for fellowship training at Addenbrooke’s Hospital Cambridge University, United Kingdom on personalization of treatment for lung cancers.
+• Awarded the prestigious AMDA Academic Medicine Development Award (AMDA) (2014-2015) for fellowship training at Addenbrooke’s Hospital Cambridge University, United Kingdom on personalisation of treatment for lung cancers.

 • Clinical lecturer, Yong Loo Lin School of Medicine, National University of Singapore from 2012-2018.